mtgrosser/maybee/README.md

 With this declaration, the car would allow any (ruby) object to drive, if the car has a valid license plate and the ruby object responds to `#has_drivers_license?` with a true value.

-In order to limit the access to instances of a certain class, you can include the desired subject class(es) in the rule declaration:
+In order to limit the access to instances of a certain class, you can include the desired subject class(es) in the rule definition:

 ```ruby
 class User < ActiveRecord::Base